joelamajors/py-link-check/README.md

 This crawler uses Python Scrapy and Splash to crawl websites with dynamic content and test every link on each page and dumps a report of the following:
 - text file of all local urls (which can be used for other tools like page-reporter, lorem-ipsum checker, etc.)
+- text file of all of urls that have lorem ipsum (`site-lorem-check.txt`)

 If the `-O` is used, this will trigger an output file of the crawler results.
 The following columns will be generated:
 ```